 In Caring for the Earth, we share and address the issues in common with the entire planet.
 Here, we are adopting renewable energy as part of our decarbonization policy.
 We are also working to reduce food loss by half and recycle plastic resources.

 A Richer Society is a society that creates connections among people.
 We respect human rights and diversity, while fostering the type of personnel necessary for creating innovation.
 At the same time, we strive to create a positive workplace for all that encourages health management and offers work-style reforms.

 Finally, under our common theme of Sustainable Procurement, we are moving forward steadily with plans for using certified palm oil as a substitute ingredient, while coordinating with organizations involved in procurement activities that reflect a respect for human rights and the environment.

-To communicate our CSR vision and corporate stance, we have added policies related to taxes, anti-corruption, and other governance matters in addition to the policies on human rights, occupational health and safety, environment, and procurement already in place.
+To communicate our sustainability vision and corporate stance, we have added policies related to taxes, anti-corruption, and other governance matters in addition to the policies on human rights, occupational health and safety, environment, and procurement already in place.
 We will continue to address these and other initiatives as a group.